What is a “Trap House”?

 Sober Houses and Transitional Spaces

-Ask around, people will tell you that it’s possible to make it out of the trap.
+Ask around, and people will tell you that it’s possible to make it out of the trap.
 You have the power to choose to break free from the cycle of abuse and addiction.

 Oasis Recovery Can Help You

 It’s essential that you put your well-being and personal safety first.
 If you are ready to turn your life around, an addiction recovery treatment program could be the opportunity you’ve been waiting for to create a better life and future for yourself.
-Call the professionals at Oasis Recovery today!